pi-geosolutions/core-geonetwork/docs/eng/geoportal-admin/source/create_metadata/create_metadata.rst

 **Interactive Map**: Users in the specified group/s are able to get an interactive map.
 The interactive map has to be created separately using a Web Map Server such as GeoServer, which is distributed with GeoNetwork.

-**Featured**: When randomly selected by GeoNetwork, the metadata record can appear in the `Featured` section of the GeoNetwork home page. *Not used in the Geoportal interface.
+**Featured**: When randomly selected by GeoNetwork, the metadata record can appear in the `Featured` section of the GeoNetwork home page. *Not used in the Geoportal interface*.

 **Notify**: Users in the specified group receive notification if data attached to the metadata record is downloaded.